anudeeps352/Slidely-AI-backend/README.md

 # Backend (Nodejs+Typescript)

 Clone the repo/folder to any desired folder.Then open any command line editor of choice.
+Make sure to have installed typescript to start with

-Step 1 : run "npm build --tsc" .
+Step 1 : run "npm run build" .This builds the .js files

 Step 2 : Simply execute "npm run start" to start the backend server.